RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/hardware-design-tips.md

 ### 4. Wiring and wire management

-- **Use PG Cable Glands and conduits** - Use [PG glands](https://www.mcmaster.com/products/pg-glands/cord-grips-2~/) and [cable conduits/hose cariers](https://www.mcmaster.com/products/cable-conduit/) to provide strain relief on cables that go in/out of enclosures, and also provide water and dirt resistance to the electronics inside the enclosure.
+- **Use PG cable glands and conduits** — Use [PG glands](https://www.mcmaster.com/products/pg-glands/cord-grips-2~/) and [cable conduits/hose carriers](https://www.mcmaster.com/products/cable-conduit/) to provide strain relief for cables entering and leaving enclosures, while improving water and dirt resistance for the electronics inside.
 - **Use [DIN rails and DIN-Rail Mount Terminal Blocks](https://www.mcmaster.com/products/din-rails/)** - They are the industrial alternative to breadboards and WAGO connectors.
 They provide a standardized wire connection interface.
-**Use colour coded signal wires** - This is one of the most trivial-seeming tips but the one that gets overlooked the most, resulting in burnt ICs and shorted Jetson Nano's.
-General colour schemes are given below:
+- **Use color-coded signal wires** — This simple practice is often overlooked, but it can prevent burnt ICs and shorted Jetson Nanos.
+General color schemes are given below:
-    - VCC|GND : RED|BLACK
+  - VCC|GND: RED|BLACK
-    - SDA|SCL : YELLOW|WHITE
+  - SDA|SCL: YELLOW|WHITE
-    - CAN-H|CAN-L : WHITE|BLUE/BLACK
+  - CAN-H|CAN-L: WHITE|BLUE/BLACK
-    - UART TX|RX : GREEN|WHITE
+  - UART TX|RX: GREEN|WHITE
-    - PWM : ORANGE
+  - PWM: ORANGE
-- **Twist your differential pair wires** - For CAN and RS-485, physically twist the wire pairs together.
-They cancel out common-mode noise through EMI rejection.
-If your CAN bus is dropping frames or throwing errors, untwisted wires are a likely culprit before you go hunting for software bugs.
-BUT, NEVER TWIST I2C CABLES TOGETHER.
-They are not differetnial signals and cause interference/result in the bus not working at all.
+- **Twist differential-pair wires** — For CAN and RS-485, physically twist wire pairs together to reject common-mode noise.
+If a CAN bus drops frames or reports errors, untwisted wires are a likely culprit before software issues.

+  Never twist I2C wires together.
+I2C is not a differential signal, and twisting can introduce interference that prevents the bus from working.

-- **Emegency Stop Wiring** -  Do not wire the emergency stop directly on the power wire as this may cause spraking between switch contacts due to the high back EMF from a decelrating motor.
-Use a relay/DC contactor with a flyback diode across the terminals of the input (control circuit) and an RC snubber circuit across the contacts of the relay will prevent voltage spikes when the load is disconnected.
+- **Emergency-stop wiring** — Do not wire an emergency stop directly into a high-current power wire, because a decelerating motor's back EMF can cause sparking at the switch contacts.
+Use a relay or DC contactor, a flyback diode across the control-circuit terminals, and an RC snubber across the relay contacts to limit voltage spikes when disconnecting the load.

 ## Summary
 These are just starting tips, design only comes from experience!